How it Works

 Biogenic material is anything generated by living organisms.
 This includes things like plant matter but also hydrocarbons such as plastics.

 Because our technology uses gasification, it does not involve electrolysis.
 This means it requires far less electricity.
-It is a tuneable process that allows us to produce different Carbon Dioxide Removal (CDR) products.
+It is a tuneable process that allows us to produce different carbon dioxide removal (CDR) products.
 We believe we have a robust technology that can help solve climate change.

 Read through the process below to understand how it works in more detail.